LeelooB86/mediaPlayer/README.md

 # mediaPlayer
- A little music player in JavaScript Vanilla
+A little app for listen music made with JavaScript Vanilla & a little Bootstrap